Secrets of Flexible Concrete vs Traditional Concrete

 Fill out the form Below

 Traditional concrete has been a building material staple for decades if not centuries.
 It has remained essentially the same with minor improvements in manufacturing techniques and the forms it is available in.
-Concrete can be purchased by the truckload to pour into forms or bricks, tiles, slabs, and building blocks.
-It can be purchased in paper form for landscape designs or by the truckload to make patio foundations, walking paths, and more.
+Honed concrete, a more refined version, can be purchased by the truckload to pour into forms or for creating bricks, tiles, slabs, and building blocks.
+The rest of the concrete can be purchased in paper form for landscape designs or by the truckload to make patio foundations, walking paths, and more.
 Concrete can form swimming pools, paths, and any size commercial buildings.
 Concrete can be used in the building of roads and bridges.
 But, it can be vulnerable to earthquakes and other catastrophic climate events.

 What is Flexible Concrete?